-Stakeholder Responsibilities Development needs and expected Issues and Implications for the Group benefits from the programme programme Forestry and Policy and regulation in Revised policies and strategies; Strengthening the role of Beekeeping forestry and bee technical guidelines, methodologies CBFM and providing technical Division (FBD) resources; supervision for harvesting and auctioning support; increase involvement of MNRT of law enforcement; developed; capacity development of private sector involvement Duty Bearer technical guidance, in and information management. in CBFM charge of NFP, training institutions (FTI, FITI); coordination of the efforts in climate change mitigation.
-Tanzania In charge of central The TFS will benefit from skill Clarification of royalty rate Forest Service government forest enhancements at all levels (including determination principles and (TFS) reserves and bee District technical staff). mandates between TFS and Duty bearer resources in all land districts; harmonisation of categories; collects different acts to prevent illegal revenue for FBD; logging on general lands; markets forest and bee forest governance products.
+Challada alalan Danie a sileiliti a a Development would and amounted lanca and booking to the Stakeholder Responsibilities Development needs and expected Issues and Implications for the Group Delieu and requietien in benefits from the programme programme Forestry and Policy and regulation in forestry and bee Revised policies and strategies; Strengthening the role of Beekeeping , technical guidelines, methodologies CBFM and providing technical Division (FBD) of MNRT resources; supervision of law enforcement; for harvesting and auctioning support; increase involvement Duty Bearer technical guidance, in developed; capacity development and information management. of private sector involvement in CBFM Duty Bearer charge of NFP, training and information management.
+III CDI WI institutions (FTI, FITI); coordination of the efforts in climate change mitigation. onange magation T I a share of the state of the s The TEC 11 h Co C Classification of the state of Tanzania In charge of central The TFS will benefit from skill Clarification of royalty rate Forest Service government forest reserves and bee enhancements at all levels (including District technical staff). determination principles and mandates between TFS and (TFS) Duty bearer reserves and bee resources in all land District technical starry. districts; harmonisation of Duty bearer categories; collects different acts to prevent illegal revenue for FBD; logging on general lands; markets forest and bee forest governance products.
 NAFORMA improvement; support to innovative joint ventures and private public partnerships to increase private sector involvement in forests under TFS's custody.
 PO-RALG In charge of forestry and Improved extension and monitoring; Participation of district PFM (President's other natural resources new skills and approaches; new teams in forestry and bee office, management, manuals and lessons learned shared resources related activities; Regional coordination and across the Programme districts and either through participating in Administration monitoring activities. among the development partners forests resource assessments, and Local Technical assistance/ supporting related interventions. village land use planning or Governments) extension services to District Councils will benefit as the monitoring activities in the District Council VNRC's; Oversight that increase in formal business activities village levels.
 Provision of siteand District district councils are run will assist the districts in creating specific knowledge and technical based on democratic revenue to be collected from the guidance staff/PFM principles. forest-product levies and local taxes. teams Duty bearer